openbca/openbca/README.md

  - SQLMesh requires to store its state in a database.

 TODO for the POC:
- - validate that SQLMesh can be us ed to run SQL queries locally and in BigQuery
- - validate we can use [Python models](https://sqlmesh.readthedocs.io/en/stable/concepts/models/python_models/)
  - how to work with different inputs/outputs and different granularity (without parametrizing the columns)
+ - can we precalculate for PVE and looker?

 TODO to make it production ready:
  - load test with large datasets